ZayedShanto/basic-js/README.md

 #### document.all

 In DOM, we can see there is an `HTMLCollection` called `document.all`.
 Though it looks like array but it is not array. `typeof document.all` is `undefined`.
 But still we cant iterate it as it has a function `Symbol.iterator` in it's `__proto__`.
 But here main question is why it is falsy value though it has value.
 Because to detect `Old Browser`. `document.all` was used in old browser.
-But in modern browsers, the same purpose is served using `document.getElementByID`.
+But in modern browsers, the same purpose is served using `document.getElementById`.
 Though modern browsers use `document.getElementById`, there is still support for `document.all` in many modern browsers.
 That's why if we cannot detect old browser by checking that property.
 That's why it is made `falsy` value so that it can be easily understood the browsers version.
 Example in code to solve this in different way:

 ```
 if (document.all) {